 While the industry itself is evolving constantly, Branded Content has proven to be a pretty sustainable revenue stream for publishers, even amidst everything that’s already transpired in 2020.
 In fact, publisher sponsorship revenue is up 10.9% year over year, according to the latest quarterly Digital Publisher Revenue Index, And, as you might imagine, more traditional monetization strategies, such as display placements, are declining rapidly.

 And it’s super simple to understand why: the Branded Content infrastructure allows for more effective, personalized, and engaging user experiences with brands, while pop-ups and display units intrude on the user experience, and could even create a negative perception around brands who appear in them.

-Whether you’re a local news outlet, a large media conglomerate, a niche digital publication, or even a brand, this post is for you.
+Whether you’re a local news outlet, a large media conglomerate, a niche digital publication, or even a brand trying to build awareness, this post is for you.

 Producing high-quality Branded Content and promoting it across their owned and operated properties is essential; but today, that’s the bare minimum.
 Effective distribution at a meaningful volume is what elevates a Branded Content package, from simply checking off all the boxes to an impactful branding strategy for both you and your clients.
 And it’s a win-win: selling more guaranteed content engagement into your Branded Content deals allows for more eyeballs landing on your site, a lift in potential profit, and, ultimately, a happier client.

 And For Brands:

 If you’re currently or (previously!) utilizing Branded Content as part of your media strategy, knowledge is power!
 If you’re still working out the logistics of your next Branded Content contract, come prepared with questions, and even ideas surrounding distribution strategies.
 And if you have the rights and ability to promote the content on your own after the fact, do it.
 Oh, and lastly, give yourself a pat on the back for supporting sustainable journalism while you’re at it!